We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Related: Best Bike Shops

-Judging from the way the global coronavirus pandemic is developing at the moment, the end of the crisis is months if not years away.
-Therefore, a logical question to ask is how these new circumstances will affect the bicycle industry as a whole.
+Judging from the way the global coronavirus pandemic is developing at the moment, the end might be years away.
+Therefore, a logical question to ask is how these new circumstances will affect the bicycle industry.

 If you ask around enough, you’ll get opposing opinions and vastly different predictions for the future.